nguye3hg/nguye3hg/README.md

 ---

 <br>
-- 💙 I am a second year computer science student at UC
+- 🎓 I am currently a second-year student at UC<br>
-- 🖥️ I am interested in Web Development and Block chain
+- 🖥️ I am interested in Web and BlockChain Development<br>
-- 🌱 Currently I'm looking forward to learnmore about Block chain development
+- 🌱 I am learning everything I find interesting about Web Development.
+Currently, I am digging into Web3, a javascript library for blockchain website developement<br>
+- 🤝 I love to collab on projects <br>
 - 📫 You can reach me at nguye3hg@mail.uc.edu.
 <br>

 ---

 <br>

 <div align="center">